 - Total cooking area – 637 square inches

 However, having cooked on both, Weber seems more even between the burners and the repair rate of 1% is amazing, truly remarkable for any cooking appliance (Napoleon is still very good at 10.3%).

-Here is Richie of Yale breaking down the key differences between the different Weber grills
+Here is Chris of Yale breaking down the key features of the Weber Genesis grill.

 Download the Yale Grilling Buyers Guide with features, BTU outputs of every BBQ and insider buying tips to buying any grill.
 Over 25,000 people have read a Yale Buying Guide.

 Neil Katz has been in appliance sales at Yale for over 25 years.
 Neil spends time following the Sox and Patriots and watching the stock market.